katjad/javascript101-handbook/gettingstarted_md.md

 We use Drop Box to share useful books and other resources.

+##CodeHub Discussions
+See what we have been up to over the previous sessions on the [discussions board](https://github.com/CodeHubOrg/discussions/issues/).

 ##Operating System

 We recommend using Linux(Ubuntu) or Mac for development due to the Linux Terminal.
 If you are using Windows you could try setting up a Virtual Machine to run Ubuntu.